Someone to Hold

 "Someone to Hold" is a song co-written and performed by American contemporary R&B singer Trey Lorenz.
 It was also written and produced by Mariah Carey and Walter Afanasieff.
-It is the opening track from his eponymous debut album and also was issued as the album's first single on August 27, 1992 by MCA Records.
+It is the opening track from his eponymous debut album and also was issued as the album's first single on September 1, 1992 by Epic Records.
 The song was his only hit on the Billboard Hot 100 as a solo artist, peaking at #19 in 1992.

 European releases of the song were backed with "Wanna Girl," Lorenz' original version of a song which became an international hit in 1993 for Jeremy Jordan.